minghsu0107/go-random-chat/README.md

 - `MAX_MSGS`: Max number of messages in a channel.
 Default: `500`
 - `JWT_SECRET`: JWT secret key
 - `JWT_EXPIRATION_SECONDS`: JWT expiration seconds.
 Default: `86400` (24 hours)
+## Deploy with SSL
+A common scenario is that one deploys the application behind a reverse proxy with SSL termination.
+If that is your case, then you should change the websocket connection from `ws` to `wss` in [chat.js](./template/assets/js/chat.js) and [home.js](./template/assets/js/home.js) respectively.

+Also, remember to correctly configure your proxy for websocket.
+For example, in Google Cloud Platform, for websocket traffic sent through a Google Cloud external HTTP(S) load balancer, the backend service timeout is interpreted as the maximum amount of time that a WebSocket connection can remain open, whether idle or not.
+Therefore, you may want to use a `timeoutSec` value larger than the default 30 seconds in your `BackendConfig`.
 ## Docker Tagging Rules
 | Event           | Ref                           | Docker Tags                         |
 |-----------------|-------------------------------|-------------------------------------|